designhawk/astro-micro-portfolio/src/content/projects/Airbound/index.md

 ## Challenge

-Create a professional website for Airbound, a drone technology startup, that effectively communicates their innovative approach to logistics and attracts diverse stakeholders, including investors and potential employees.
+Create a professional website for Airbound, a drone technology startup, that effectively communicates their innovative approach to logistics and attracts diverse stakeholders, including investors and potential employees.[^1]

 ## Status Quo